Tips for busting phobias & fears for frightened children

 Of course, if these strategies don’t help seek some professional help as some patterns of anxiety can have many layers that need exploring.

-Maggie is joining child and adolescent psychiatrist Dr Kaylene Henderson and neurologic music therapist Allison Davies for a very special four-city conference tour from May-August 2019.
+Maggie has been joining child and adolescent psychiatrist Dr Kaylene Henderson and neurologic music therapist Allison Davies onstage for a very special conference tour since 2019.
 Calming Today’s Anxious Kids: Understanding and Supporting Children with Anxiety is for anyone who lives or works with children 12 and under.
 It brings together three well-respected, leading Australian experts for a clear & practical exploration of the fastest-growing health concern in childhood – anxiety.
 Visit the conference website: www.maggiedent.com/calminganxiouskids

 Image credit: ©️ Monart Design /Adobe Stock – stock.adobe.com